Jackson Rowe

-Jackson Rowe (born July 1, 1997) is a Canadian professional basketball player for the Golden State Warriors of the National Basketball Association (NBA), on a two-way contract with the Santa Cruz Warriors of the NBA G League.
+Jackson Rowe (born July 1, 1997) is a Canadian professional basketball player for Ironi Ness Ziona of the Israeli Ligat HaAl.
 He played college basketball for the Cal State Fullerton Titans.

 High school career

 Rowe attended Wasatch Academy at Mount Pleasant, Utah, where he averaged 15.5 points, 10.2 rebounds, 3.4 steals and 2.1 blocks per game while shooting 71.4 percent from the floor.
 He helped the Tigers to a 29–4 overall record and No. 14 rating in the final USA Today Super 25 Expert Rankings and was named the Boys' Basketball Mid-Utah Radio Defensive Player of the Year.

 College career

-Rowe attended Cal State Fullerton where he played four years and averaged 15.6 points and 7.4 rebounds in 20 games, leading the team in the first two categories which earned him second-team All-Big West honors.
+Rowe attended Cal State Fullerton where he played four years and averaged 15.6 points and 7.4 rebounds per game in 20 games, leading the team in the first two categories which earned him second-team All-Big West honors.
 Throughout his career, he tallied 21 double-doubles, fourth in school's history and was second rebounds with 811 and blocks with 113.